Exercise 2: Setting up the experiment

 The setup involved in this experiment is more involved than the previous labs.
 You may find it useful to follow along with this video:

-Use your protractor to draw an additional line at 45 degrees, extending from the center of your sheet.
-These lines will define your line of sight and will be the angle of incidence.
-Your sheet should look like this:
+Use your protractor to draw an additional line at 45 degrees, extending from the centre of your sheet into the top left quarter.
+These markings define your line of sight and will serve as the angle of incidence.
+At this point, your sheet should look similarly to this photo:

-Place your clear box on your sheet with one side along the line labeled A. Trace an outline of your box and stick two paperclips into the straight lines (or pins if you have them) into your 45 degree line.
-We find that you can either push your paperclips or pins directly into cardboard, or you can bend the paperclip into upside-down T-shape.
+Place your clear box on the paper with its top side along the horizontal line.
+Trace an outline of your box and stick your markers on the straight line angled at 45 degrees (if you used paperclips, you can bend them into upside-down T-shapes).
 Do whatever you find easiest, the main thing is that you can easily look along the vertical segment to make a line-of-sight as shown in the figure below.

 Now your sheet should look like this: